Information Security at The Insurance Surgery

 In order to achieve compliance with our obligations under the GDPR, we have policies, standards and guidance in place and ensure that the appropriate controls and safeguards are implemented to protect personal data.

 - Operations Manager/Data Protection Officer.

 We would also like you to know that The Insurance Surgery operates the three lines of defence approach personal data protection.

 - All staff within The Insurance Surgery understand and work to the guides and regulatory factors surrounding GDPR and information security.

-- Head of Sales and management team proactively monitor this working practice alongside performing checks and continuing to safeguard GDPR and information security directly and independently.
+- The management team proactively monitor this working practice alongside performing checks and continuing to safeguard GDPR and information security directly and independently.

-- An internal audit is performed quarterly reporting directly to the DPO/ICO.
+- An internal audit is performed quarterly reporting directly to the DPO.

 The Insurance Surgery is an Insurance broker authorised and regulated by the Financial Conduct Authority (FCA) and is a member of the Association of British Insurers (ABI) – The Insurance Surgery is also registered with the Information Commissioner’s Office (number Z8689672).